 Right now we’re going to focus on the reasons the Paleo diet helps you lose weight.
 For the exceedingly thin people who are wondering whether or not it will help bulk you up, the short answer is “yes” and there will be more to come on that topic.

-Here are the top 3 ways that eating Paleo, and moreover, using the Paleo Plan, will help you lose fat and get toned:
+Here are the top 3 ways that eating Paleo, and moreover, using the Paleo Plan meal program, will help you lose fat and get toned:

 1. No More Fluff

 But Neely, fluff isn’t a staple in my diet, you may be saying.
 Yes, actually, it probably is.
 You just don’t think of it as fluff.
 Your bread, bagels, cookies, candy, crackers, tortilla chips, sandwich wraps, rice, pasta and added sugar are all fluff.
 Those things are high in calories and low in nutrients, especially if they’re made from refined flours, which means that they’re a waste of your culinary time.
 Those foods are also mostly carbohydrates, which means that if they’re not used up right away with physical activity they’re stored in your body as, you know it, fat.

 In addition, refined carbohydrates (and grains, in general) have a very negative effect on your blood sugar balance.
 When you have spikes in your blood sugar (the cracked out feeling you get after eating a box of candy and then the crash you feel afterward), you’re contributing to weight gain because of the insulin and cortisol spikes you create in your body.
 More on that in another post, though.

 Because the Paleo diet eliminates grains and refined sugars from your diet, you’re not going to be eating anything that isn’t densely packed with nutrients.
 The high quality protein you’ll be eating will stimulate muscle growth and balance out your blood sugar.
 The healthy fats will become your main fuel source instead of carbs, and the veggies and fruits are an invaluable source of nutrients, fiber and healthy carbs.
 None of these foods is fluffy.

 2. Water Retention